truthwave/-Medical-Care-Record-Writer/README.md

 ---

+---

 ## 💡 Technical Highlights

 - **Custom GPT Prompt Engineering**
-  - Defines precise templates for Japanese medical and care records
+  - Tailored for Japanese medical and care documentation
-  - Produces concise and objective language suitable for professional documentation
+  - Generates concise, objective records

 - **Style Switching**
-  - Supports both polite and plain styles based on record type or institutional preference
+  - Adapts writing style for different facilities and use cases

-- **Security Focus**
+- **Security Awareness**
-  - Incorporates reminders to avoid entering personal or sensitive data
+  - Includes reminders about handling personal data safely
-  - Emphasizes confidentiality and legal compliance

 - **User-Friendly UX**
-  - Provides input templates to make it easy for users unfamiliar with AI tools
+  - Provides input templates so anyone can use it, even without technical expertise

 ---

-## ⚠️ Disclaimer

-- This tool is intended to support professionals in the healthcare and care industries.
-- Final review and editing by a qualified professional is always required.
-- Do not enter real personal names or facility names.
+## 🔮 Future Plans

+- Support for more document types (e.g. rehabilitation plans, discharge summaries)
+- Export options to formats like PDF or Excel
+- Integration with electronic medical record (EMR) systems
+- Expansion to multilingual support for facilities serving diverse communities

 ---